-All great souls have had to study and work hard on themselves to attain the pinnacle of Consciousness.
-If you read the so-called Maha Ramayana (Yog Vashista), it reveals how Ram studied vigorously under the guidance of his Guru, Rishi Vashista, and only by such study, humility, introspection, and practice did he attain the mastery of his own mind, and thus became known as Lord Ram.
-The same was the case with Krishna who studied under the guidance of his Guru, the sage Sandipini.
+All great souls have had to study and work hard

+on themselves to attain the pinnacle of Consciousness.
+Prince Ramachandra studied vigorously under the guidance of his Guru, Rishi Vashishtha, and only by such study, humility, and practice did he attain the mastery of his own mind, and thus became known as Lord Ram.
+The same was the case with Krishna who studied under the guidance of his Guru, the sage Sandipani.